Pendergaster/snippy/README.md

 # snippy
 x11 snipping tool utility, where user can drag area to the screen.
 This area can be pasted to desired location.
-Currently this is WIP project and shouldnt be used.
+Currently this is WIP project and should not be used.
 All functions work, but large images which might need multiple property changes and INC loop might fail.
 Also more formats needs to be implemented to make copy paste work on applications like libreoffice.

 Project uses [Sean Barrets image utilies](https://github.com/nothings/stb/blob/master/stb_image_write.h) to generate png image.